wdvaughn/day-planner/README.md

 https://wdvaughn.github.io/day-planner/

 ## How Day Planner works
 Uses JQuery and moment.js to setup a planner for a work day.
 The planner is setup so that past hours are grey, future hours are green, and the current hour is red.
-Schedule items can then be saved in local storage so that they can be referred to later, they can also be deleted.
+Items on the schedule can then be saved in local storage so that they can be referred to later.
+They can also be deleted.

 ## Technologies Used
 HTML, JavaScript, JQuery, moment.js, local storage